 Understanding Your Business Better

-Business data is a key asset for a company, as we discussed in the previous data article, but how many businesses structure and analyse this asset to their advantage?
-Contrary to the sentiment behind ‘analysis paralysis’, we will show that relatively simple analyses of your data should bring a focus for action in a business, resulting in many Customers purchasing more and often giving a business an improved profitability.
+Data is a key asset for a company, we discuss product management, and how data can drive the most important of decisions.
+How many businesses structure and analyse this asset to their advantage?
+Contrary to the sentiment behind ‘analysis paralysis’, we will show that relatively simple analyses of your data should bring a focus for action in a business, resulting in many Customers purchasing more and often giving a business improved profitability.
 The second blog looks at product/service portfolio management and builds on the first blog for Customer data.

 Defining Your Product

 Very few businesses have a single product or service.
 For those with multiple product lines, products can be grouped by technology or function – for example, a battery has a different function and application compared to a switch.
 Within a category – let’s take ‘batteries’, products can be split into further families – alkaline, lithium and lead acid as examples.
 This process of sub-categorisation can be continued, as required, to create groups of product lines that have meaning in a market.
 Taking ‘lead acid’ batteries, these can be grouped into those for emergency lighting or uninterrupted power supply (UPS) applications, amongst others.
 The power of these groupings is that they allow comparison against market performance; more on this later but, to stress again, the focus of the analyses and comparisons is to drive action as appropriate.